 Paul's expert tip: Customers need to take a numbered ticket from a vending machine situated at the top of the stairs.
 When their number is called they can step up to be served.

 Not to be confused with Café A Brasileira in Chiado, this near namesake enjoys an equally privileged location in Rua Augusta, Lisbon's animated pedestrian thoroughfare in the Baixa (downtown) district.
 Inside, the long stand-up glass counter is crammed full of chicken pies, fish cakes, rolls and sandwiches and other savory goodies, plus a huge variety of cakes, biscuits and other sweets.
 All this can be eaten at the balcony standing up, at a table on the terrace or ordered to go.
 The staff will wrap individual servings or box up a selection.
 They can also heat up pies, pasties and pastries and even ladle up soup into a plastic bowl.
+For dessert, order a fruit slide cup, a fresh, tangy and healthy treat.

 Recommended for Street Food because: Very popular with locals and tourists alike, this pastelaria is open from 7 am and serves food all day and well into the evening.